A Framework for Bidirectional Decoding: Case Study in Morphological Inflection: A Bidirectional Decoding Framework

 \subsection{Training}

-In this section, we propose two different loss functions to train a bidirectional model.
-Based on our probability factorization, at a particular timestep the model must take in a prefix and suffix and return the token, join, and order probabilities.
+We propose two different loss functions to train a bidirectional model.
+Based on our probability factorization, we must learn the token, join, and order probabilities at each timestep.

 Our first loss function $\mathcal{L}_{xH}(\theta)$ trains each of these probabilities separately using cross-entropy loss.
 However, since ordering is a latent variable, it cannot be trained with explicit supervision.
-Hence, we fix the order probability at $0.5$ at each timestep, making all orderings equi-probable.
+Hence, we fix the order probability to be $0.5$ at each timestep, making all orderings equi-probable.

 We then define $\mathcal{S}$ to contain the indices of all valid prefix-suffix pairs in a given sequence $\by$: Hence, $\mathcal{S}$ has $O(|\by|^2)$ elements.

 Finally, we define a simple loss $\mathcal{L}_{xH}(\theta)$ that averages the cross-entropy loss for the token probabilities (based on the next token in $\bry$ or $\bly$) and join probabilities (based on whether the given prefix and suffix complete $\by$):